openstack/ceilometer/doc/source/configuration.rst

-os_tenant_id                                                           Tenant ID to use for openstack service access os_tenant_name                   admin                                 Tenant name to use for openstack service access os_auth_url                      http://localhost:5000/v2.0            Auth URL to use for openstack service access database_connection              mongodb://localhost:27017/ceilometer  Database connection string metering_api_port                8777                                  The port for the ceilometer API server disabled_central_pollsters                                             List of central pollsters to skip loading
+os_tenant_id                                                           Tenant ID to use for openstack service access os_tenant_name                   admin                                 Tenant name to use for openstack service access os_auth_url                      http://localhost:5000/v2.0            Auth URL to use for openstack service access os_endpoint_type                 publicURL                             Endpoint type in the catalog to use to access services database_connection              mongodb://localhost:27017/ceilometer  Database connection string metering_api_port                8777                                  The port for the ceilometer API server disabled_central_pollsters                                             List of central pollsters to skip loading